-This Bread Pudding for 2 is designed perfectly for just two people (or one very hungry person!).
-It’s lightly sweet, made with a majority of pantry ingredients, and can be topped with your favorite toppings—caramel sauce, chocolate sauce, whipped cream & fruit—your choice!
+This easy bread pudding recipe is designed for just two people (or one very hungry person!).
+It’s lightly sweet, made with a majority of pantry ingredients, and can be topped with your favorite toppings, like caramel sauce!

 However, I love a dessert recipe that serves two.
-And this Bread Pudding for 2 is one of them!
+And this Bread Pudding for Two is one of them!
 It serves exactly two people with no leftovers and no waste.

-The Bread Pudding for 2 bakes in about 25 minutes, so you could place it in the oven right before you sit down to dinner, and it’ll be done when you’re ready for dessert.
+Since the bread pudding bakes in about 25 minutes, you can place it in the oven right before you sit down to dinner, and it’ll be done when you’re ready for dessert.

 Next is the fun part: the toppings!
 I opted for a store-bought caramel sauce, whipped cream, and blueberries.
 Sliced strawberries, fresh blackberries, or sliced mango would be delicious, too!

-You could also sub chocolate sauce for the caramel sauce, or drizzle it with nutella that’s been warmed in the microwave until it is drizzling consistency.
+You could also sub chocolate sauce for the caramel sauce.
+Or, warm nutella in the microwave until it is drizzling consistency, and drizzle that over the top.
+Yum!

 Looking for more date night ideas?
 Here are 5 menus for date night at home!